-CSR Materiality Items among Initiatives in Our Value Chain (Addressed on pages 10-11)
+CSR Materiality Items among Initiatives in Our Value Chain

-ISO 26000 Core Subjects Materiality Scope of External Impacts Indicators Organizational Governance, Fair Operating Practices (Management Responsibility) Dialogue with stakeholders Society P.13 The Environment (Forest Management, Raw Material Procurement, and Environmental Responsibility) Sustainable procurement of raw materials Climate change initiatives Reduction of environmental impacts Preserving biodiversity Production sites, people living near company- owned forests, and suppliers P.23 P.31 Consumer Issues (Responsibility to Customers) Enhancement of product safety Enhancement of product value Customers P.43 Human Rights, Labor Practices (Human Rights, Employment and Labor Responsibility) Occupational safety and health Creation of a vigorous organization Subcontractors, suppliers P.51 Community Involvement and Development (Responsibility to Communities) Coexistence with local communities and society at large Production sites and people living near company- owned forests P.61
+ISO26000 Core Subjects Materiality Scope of External Impacts Indicators Organizational Governance, Fair Operating Practices (Management Responsibility) Thorough ComplianceDialogue with stakeholders Society P.5 The Environment (Forest Management, Raw Material Procurement, and Environmental Responsibility) Sustainable procurement of raw materials Climate change initiatives Reduction of environmental impacts Preserving biodiversity Production sites, people living near company-owned forests, and suppliers P.15 P.26 Consumer Issues (Responsibility to Customers) Enhancement of product safety Enhancement of product value Customers P.39 Human Rights, Labor Practices (Human Rights, Employment and Labor Responsibility) Occupational safety and health Creation of a vigorous organization Subcontractors, suppliers P.50 Community Involvement and Development (Responsibility to Communities) Coexistence with local communities and society at large Production sites and people living near company-owned forests P.64

 The Nippon Paper Group, working from a foundation of sustainable forest management, contributes to better living and cultural progress as a comprehensive biomass company making full use of, and recycling, renewable wood resources.
 Proper management of sustainable forests promotes preservation of biodiversity and helps to fight global warming.
 And use of wood resources increases the amount CO2 sequestered throughout society and helps to prevent resource depletion.

 Creating new products and expanding our activities as a comprehensive biomass company, we manage and operate expansive forests and large-scale production sites.
 We, therefore, have a significant impact on the local areas and people who work there.
 Coexistence with these communities, as well as reducing environmental impacts and securing the safety and health of our local employees, therefore, are critical to our own continued existence.
 Moreover, the opinions of our stakeholders serve as valuable opportunities to grasp issues that are important for coexisting and growing with society in a sustainable way.

-Therefore, the materiality items given above are of particular importance among our initiatives addressing social issues in our value chain (see pages 10-11).
+Therefore, the materiality items given above are of particular importance among our initiatives addressing social issues in our value chain (see pages 2-3).